Schinzel Hypothesis on average and rational points: Introduction

-where the implied constant depends only on $d_1, \ldots, d_n, M, n_0, \b Q, A_1, A_2$. \end{theorem} The necessity of $ A_1>n $ is addressed in Remark \ref{rem:lowerbound}; one cannot expect typical polynomials to represent primes when the input is not large compared to the coefficients, and $m\approx (\log |\b P | )^n$ seems to be a natural barrier.
+The necessity of $ A_1>n $ is addressed in Remark \ref{rem:lowerbound}; one cannot expect typical polynomials to represent primes when the input is not large compared to the coefficients, and $m\approx (\log |\b P | )^n$ seems to be a natural barrier.

+From Theorem \ref{thm:almostal} and Markov's inequality one immediately deduces a form of the Bateman--Horn conjecture valid for almost all polynomials.
+For simplicity we state this result only in the case $n=M=n_0=1$.